-As at January 31, 2021, the Company held 3,000,001 shares is escrow.
+As at January 31, 2022, the Company held 1,800,001 (October 31, 2021 - 2,400,001) shares in escrow.

 8. RELATED PARTY BALANCES AND TRANSACTIONS

 Parties are considered to be related if one party has the ability, directly or indirectly, to control the other party or exercise significant influence over the other party in making financial and operating decisions or is a member of key management.
 Related parties may be individuals or corporate entities.
 A transaction is considered to be a related party transaction when there is a transfer of resources or obligations between related parties.